 In 1894, at the age of 17, she was united in wedlock with W.A.
 Cummings ( ? - ? ).

-They had at least two children, Iona "Ownie" Cummings and James "Albert" Cummings.
+They together produced at least two children, Iona "Ownie" Cummings and James "Albert" Cummings.

 Circa April 1896, when their first child was born, they resided in Osceola, Iowa.
 Less than three years later, by January 1899, they had relocated back to Nebraska, making a home in Omaha.
 Cora traveled to Columbus in May 1899 to spend a month with her parents, as reported in the Columbus Journal.